 9. Mekong Delta

 The famous Mekong Delta is undoubted.
 There are some river canals flowing through, known as the River of the Nine Dragons.
 Along with the delta flow, there are riverside villages, Buddhist shrines, floating markets, fish farms, and rice plantations.
 Taking a day trip exploring Mekong Delta will be a great adventure itself.

 10. Ba Vi National Park

-Three-peaked mountain juts into the sky is the main attraction of Ba Vi National Park which is about 58 kilometres away from Hanoi downtown to the west.
-The mountain also has Bach Ho Temple built in 11th century on its highest summit.
+Three-peaked mountain juts into the sky are the main attraction of Ba Vi National Park which is about 58 kilometers away from Hanoi downtown to the west.
+The mountain also has Bach Ho Temple built in the 11th century on its highest summit.
 From there, you can get a view of the surrounding countryside.

 Vietnam Best Shopping Sites for Shopaholics